-Admission to the College of Micronesia-FSM (COM-FSM) is based primarily upon evidence of the student's ability to profit from the educational programs of the college.
+Admission to the College of Micronesia-FSM (COM-FSM) is based primarily upon evidence of the student's ability to profitfrom the educational programs of the college.

-The admissions policy is established by the Board of Regents, and administered by the president of the college through the Committee on Recruitment, Admissions, and Retention (RAR).
+The admissions policy is established by the Board of Regents, and administered by the president of the college through the Office of Admissions, Records and Retention (OARR).
 All records submitted by applicants become the property of the college.

-Admissions into degree programs

-Admission into degree programs is open at the beginning of both the fall and spring semesters.
+Admissions into degree programsAdmission into degree programs is open at the beginning of both the fall and spring semesters.